kowainik/smuggler/README.md

 * `NoImportProcessing` - do no import processing
 * `PreserveInstanceImports` - remove unused imports, but preserve a library import stub. such as  `import Mod ()`, to import only instances of typeclasses from it.
+(The default.)
 * `MinimiseImports` - remove unused imports, including any that may be needed to import typeclass instances.
 This may, therefore, stop the module from compiling.

 * `NoExportProcessing` - do no export processing
 * `AddExplicitExports` - add an explicit list of all available exports (excluding those that are imported) if there is no existing export list.
+(The default.)
 You may want to edit it to keep specific values, types or classes local to the module.
 At present, a typeclass and its class methods are exported individually.
-You may want to replace those exports with an abbreviation such as `C(..).
+You may want to replace those exports with an abbreviation such as `C(..)`.
 * `ReplaceExports` - replace any existing module export list with one containing all available exports (which you can, of course, then prune to your requirements).

-Any other option value is used to generate a source file with the option value used as a suffix rather than replacing the original file.
+Any other option value is used to generate a source file with the option value used as a new extension rather than replacing the original file.
 For example,
 ```
 -fplugins-opt=Smuggler.Plugin:new
 ```
-will create output files with the `.new` suffix rather the overwriting the originals.
+will create output files with a `.new` suffix rather the overwriting the originals.

 A lovely addition to this package is that it automatically supports on-the-fly feature if you use it with `ghcid`.
 Smuggler doesn't perform file changes when